 Family Business Estate Tax Coalition (FBETC): “The members of the Family Business Estate Tax Coalition (FBETC) write to express our gratitude to Chairman Jason Smith and the Members of the House Committee on Ways and Means for their efforts to advance tax provisions that address the needs of family-owned businesses, farms, and ranches.
 Most importantly, we applaud the inclusion of meaningful estate tax relief in the committee-approved text, and we urge the House Representatives to move swiftly to prioritize measures that strengthen small businesses and promote economic growth.”

 Finseca: “On behalf of Finseca and the more than 11,000 financial security professionals we represent nationwide, I write to express strong support for the recently introduced legislative proposals to meet the reconciliation directive in Section 2001 of the FY2025 Budget Resolution (H. Con.
 Res.
 14).
 We support advancing policies that foster economic opportunity, financial security, and long-term planning for American families and small businesses.
-Your commitment to restoring permanence and
+Your commitment to restoring permanence and predictability to the tax code provides much-needed clarity for our members and the millions they serve.”

 Forest Landowners Association, Craig Anderson, Vice President of Government Affairs: “The Forest Landowners Association commends Congress for their diligent efforts in crafting a budget reconciliation package that includes many critical business provisions.
 Chief among them is the proposed increase in the estate tax exemption to $15 million—a meaningful step that provides much-needed certainty to family-owned businesses, including multi-generational forest landowners.
 This and other provisions represent important progress for rural communities and the broader economy.”